 How does Little Doves Christian Pre-School decide on appropriate support for young children with SEND?

-- If 'SEN support in the Early Years' is thought to be ineffective the SENCO will ask for your permission to involve the Area SENCO who will come and observe your child.
-They may decide that your child should stay on 'SEN support in the Early Years' and offer suggestions as to how it could be more affective.
-Alternatively the Area SENCO can help us in implementing a 'Personalised Plan' for your child.
+- If 'SEND support in the Early Years' is thought to be ineffective the SENCO will ask for your permission to involve the Inclusion Partner who will speak to the SENCO and may come and observe your child.
+They may decide that your child should stay on 'SEND support in the Early Years' and offer suggestions as to how it could be more affective.
+Alternatively the Inclusion Partner can help us in implementing a 'Personalised Plan' for your child.
 This will involve assessments from other professionals and their reports will be used to help plan for your child within the setting.

 - Regular staff meetings will ensure that all staff are aware of your child's strengths and needs, and how to support them.
 If your child requires further help an Education, Health and Care (EHC) Needs Assessment can be requested.
 This is where your child is referred to the Local Education Authority (LEA) for assessment.
 Reports and evidence from all the agencies involved with your child will be looked at and the LEA may or may not issue an EHC Plan.